Les Murray (poet): Literary career

 Murray had a long career in poetry and literary journalism in Australia.
 When he was 38 years old, his Selected Poems was published by Angus & Robertson, signifying his emergence as a leading poet.
-The Murray biographer Peter Alexander has written that "all Murray’s volumes are uneven, though as Bruce Clunies Ross would remark, 'There's "less good" and "good", but it's very hard to find really inferior Murray'."
+The Murray biographer Peter Alexander has written that "all Murray's volumes are uneven, though as Bruce Clunies Ross would remark, 'There's "less good" and "good", but it's very hard to find really inferior Murray'."

-When Murray was a student at the University of Sydney he was the editor of Hermes, with Geoffrey Lehmann (1962).
+When Murray was a student at the University of Sydney he was the editor of Hermes with Geoffrey Lehmann (1962).
 Murray edited the magazine Poetry Australia (1973–79).
 During his tenure as poetry editor for Angus & Robertson (1976–90) he was responsible for publishing the first book of poetry by Philip Hodgins.
-In 1991 Murray became literary editor of Quadrant.
+In March 1990, Murray became literary editor of Quadrant.
 He edited several anthologies, including the Anthology of Australian Religious Poetry.
 First published in 1986, a second edition was published in 1991.
-It interprets religion loosely and includes the work of many of poets, such A. D. Hope, Judith Wright, Rosemary Dobson, Kevin Hart, Bruce Dawe, and himself.
-The New Oxford Book of Australian Verse was most recently re-issued in 1996.
+It interprets religion loosely and includes the work of many of poets such A. D. Hope, Judith Wright, Rosemary Dobson, Kevin Hart, Bruce Dawe and himself.
+The New Oxford Book of Australian Verse was most recently reissued in 1996.

 Murray described himself, perhaps half-jokingly, as the last of the "Jindyworobaks", an Australian literary movement whose white members sought to promote indigenous Australian ideas and customs, particularly in poetry.
 Though not a member, he was influenced by their work, something that is frequently discussed by Murray critics and scholars in relation to his themes and sensibilities.